 4. Drywall hooks

-Drywall hooks, or also known as monkey hooks, are the best solution when you wish to hang something light onto a drywall or plaster.
-Actually, scratch that.
-Monkey hooks these days can hold a respectable amount of weight, which means you can use it for that large wall clock or wall accent you have been eyeing!
+Monkey hooks these days can hold a respectable amount of weight, which means you can use them for that large wall clock or wall accent you have been eyeing!

 The way they work is you press the back end of the hook into the drywall or plaster and lock the other end in place.